While July is one of my favorite months of the year [my birthday month], I am pretty excited for August!

 Personally, I wanted something organic that would not wear out over time, and be gentle on my skin.
 I linked to the cotton rounds I purchased from Jupierseed Mercantile, and I highly recommend them!
 I have had mine for a year, and they still look brand new!

 For example, my hair mask will include Rosemary, Lavender, Cedarwood, and Tea Tree oil.
-For oil pulling, I like to use a couple of drops of Peppermint oil, and for massages, I like to use Lavender, Peppermint, and Panaway.
-My moisturizer will vary on my skin.
-Some days, I like to use Frankincense and Melrose, while other days I may only want to use Lavender.
+For oil pulling, I like to use a couple of drops of Peppermint oil, and for massages, I like to use Lavender and Peppermint.

 I like to play around with different combinations for all of these, but these are some of my favorites.